integrativemodeling/pol_ii_g/README.md

 -sample.py: pmi modeling scripts for running the production simulations: The search for good-scoring models relied on Gibbs sampling, based on the Metropolis Monte Carlo algorithm.
 We suggest producing at least 5 million models from 100 independent runs, each starting from a different initial conformation of gdown1 to have proper statistics.
 -submit.sub: SGE-cluster based submission scripts to run automatically 100 independent runs.
--The compressed 100 independent trajectories are accessible at: X.tar

 Analyzing the simulations (directory analysis_scripts)